 As of this January, the classic TV channel ABC Family has relaunched its name as “Freeform” in an attempt to redefine the network’s image.

 Since the network’s launch in 1977, the channel has been rebranded several times.
+The initial launch of this network came just 51 years after a big milestone was achieved in the television industry, as in 1926 video is transmitted over radio for the first time, and it has since paved the way for many networks such as this one to make a difference in the entertainment world.
 Originally named “the Family Channel” by owner Pat Robertson, the network rebranded as “Fox Family Channel” under the ownership of News Corp. and Saban Entertainment.
 In 1991, Disney bought the network and renamed it “ABC Family”.

 Starting a little more than decade ago, the shows on the network have been targeted toward a more “becoming” audience.
 “The network built incredible strength and incredible ratings success with young people, especially women,” said network president Tom Ascheim.

 A student in MIHS’s marketing class, junior Lauren Cartwright believes that the newly branded network has become less of a “family” network.
 She said, “ABC family shows have become less about being a ‘conventional’ family and more about topics that teens would find interesting or relatable.
 The name ‘Freeform’ markets to teens who do what they want and don’t really conform to the usual.”
 Shows like “Pretty Little Liars”, “The Fosters”, and “Baby Daddy” have become popular because of the network’s redefined viewership.